bright/new-www/content/jobs/qa-engineer-1.md

 ## about the role 🧑🏻‍💻🧑🏻‍💻

-We are looking for a business-oriented senior QA engineer to join one of our project team responsible for building an application which is a new next generation passwordless authentication service that is used by millions of users worldwide, on a daily basis.
+We are looking for a business-oriented QA engineer to join one of our project team responsible for building an application which is a new next generation passwordless authentication service that is used by millions of users worldwide, on a daily basis.

 We are working on cross-channel identity platform that  integrates and control authentication, fraud detection, and access controls"organisations.